 Wheat (Triticum spp.) has historically played an important role in human nutrition as a dietary staple.
 Studies since the late twentieth century have suggested that consumption of wheat, specifically whole-grain wheat, may also play an important role in human health by reducing the risk for several chronic diseases.
 Whole-grain wheat constituents, such as secondary metabolites with antioxidant properties and insoluble fiber, are thought to play an important role in its health promoting properties.
-This chapter discusses available evidence from epidemiological, clinical, animal, ex-vivo, and in-vitro studies on whole-grain wheat and its milling fractions with a focus on antioxidants.
+This chapter discusses available evidence from epidemiological, clinical, animal, ex-vivo, and in-vitro studies on whole-grain wheat's health promoting properties, and explores the health promoting constituents of wheat and its milling fractions with a focus on antioxidants.
 The chapter also discusses information available on the bioavailability of antioxidative phenolic acids from wheat, and recent studies aimed at improving the antioxidant health promoting properties of wheat through post-harvest treatments and optimization of food processing conditions.